With Nobel Laureate Dr Barry C. Barish attending in person.

 Keynote Speech by Nobel Laureate

-We are beyond excited to announce that Dr Thomas R. Cech, the Nobel Prize laureate in Chemistry 1989, has confirmed to attend and speak in-person at this year’s ceremony on 30th July, 2025.
+We are beyond excited to announce that Dr Barry C. Barish, the Nobel Prize Laureate in Physics 2017, has confirmed to attend and speak in-person at this year's ceremony on 31st July, 2026.

 Professor Commentary: